There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 15. Create a powerful conclusion

-We don’t go into as much depth with our conclusions as we do with our introductions, but we do give them sufficient flesh in the outline to explain how we’re going to move from the post body to the call to action at the end.
+We won’t go into as much depth with our conclusions as we do with our introductions, but we give them sufficient flesh in the outline to explain how we will move from the post body to the call to action at the end.

 Keep in mind that you are leading the reader down the sales funnel with every piece of content.
 If you’re writing a post about a Top Funnel topic (such as this one), make the C.T.A. a Middle Funnel offer.
 If the post is about a Middle Funnel topic (your type of service or product), use a Bottom Funnel offer as the C.T.A.
 If the reader is still considering buying, don’t send them back up the funnel.

 Outlining is a crucial part of your process, especially for long-form blog posts.
-It gets a negative reputation because we associate it with outlining what we learned in high school, together with Roman numerals, letters, and numbers.
-In fact, it is a matter of organizing information into groups and then determining the best sequential arrangement of those groups.
+Unfortunately, it gets a negative reputation because we associate it with outlining what we learned in high school, together with Roman numerals, letters, and numbers.
+Instead, it is a matter of organizing information into groups and determining the best sequential arrangement.

 Making a blog outline before writing your blog post will help you become a better writer and improve the quality of your writing for your reader.
-What’s the best part?
+So what’s the best part?